show all projects

 Bank of the West

-ECB was the developer for the rehabilitated and converted historic 6th Army Headquarters Building at the Presidio Main Post in San Francisco into office space.
+ECB served as the developer for the rehabilitation and adaptive reuse of the historic 6th Army Headquarters Building at the Presidio Main Post in San Francisco, converting the property into modern office space.

-This 60,000 square foot, $12 million renovation project was privately financed with a combination of private equity, the use of historic tax credits and bank financing secured by a long-term master lease with the Presidio Trust.
+This 60,000-square-foot, $12 million renovation was privately financed through a combination of private equity, historic tax credits, and bank financing secured by a long-term master lease with the Presidio Trust.

-The rehabilitation was completed in the Fall of 2001, and the project was leased to 95% by April of 2002, despite an extremely difficult commercial real estate market in San Francisco.
+Construction was completed in Fall 2001, and the building achieved 95% occupancy by April 2002—despite an exceptionally challenging commercial real estate market in San Francisco at the time.

 Like the Thoreau Center for Sustainability, another ECB Project in the Presidio, the design team combined historic preservation and “green building” principles into all aspects of the rehabilitation.